sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Player 6: Roughly how old is your character?
 Have they ever killed a man before?

+Player 7: What's your character's social standing?
+When they first walk into a room full of people, do they provoke any reaction?

 Even if the players finish picking cards, finish asking all these questions. the goal is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make murder-hobos.